roooms/reinvent-2017-hybrid/README.md

 This configuration provisions infrastructure on AWS and Google Cloud to demonstrate the cross-provider functionality Terraform provides.

-For AWS: aws.tf uses modules from the [Terraform Module Registry][terraform_registry] to provision a VPC, the necessary networking components and an auto scaling group across multiple AZs.
+For AWS: aws.tf uses modules from the [Terraform Module Registry][terraform_registry_aws] to provision a VPC, the necessary networking components and an auto scaling group across multiple AZs.
 The associated launch configuration launches three instances of the latest Amazon Linux AMI then installs httpd and a custom landing page via a user data script.

-For Google: google.tf uses the managed-instance-group module from the Terraform Module Registry to provision a Managed Instance Group in the default VPC and network.
+For Google: google.tf uses the managed-instance-group module from the [Terraform Module Registry][terraform_registry_gcp] to provision a Managed Instance Group in the default VPC and network.
 The group configuration launches three VMs running CentOS 7 then installs httpd and a custom landing page via a startup script.

 ## Estimated Time to Complete